-This strategic plan is made possible by the generous support of the American people through the United States Agency for International Development (USAID) and the Higher Education for Development (HED) office.
-The contents are the responsibility of Nano-power Africa, the University of Cincinnati and the University of Cape Town and do not necessarily reflect the views of HED, USAID or the United States Government.
+This 2 year implementation plan is made possible by the generous support of the American people through the United States Agency for International Development (USAID) and the Higher Education for Development (HED) office.
+The contents are the responsibility of Nanopower Africa, the University of Cincinnati and the University of Cape Town and do not necessarily reflect the views of HED, USAID or the United States Government.